Rhode Island Food Code (216-RICR-50-10-1)

 1.9.4 Application Requirements

-A. Except for § 1.9.4(F) of this Part, a person desiring to operate any temporary food establishment shall submit a written application for a permit in accordance with these Regulations.
+A. A person desiring to operate any temporary food establishment shall submit a written application for a permit in accordance with this Part.

-1. An applicant shall submit an application for a permit at least thirty (30) days in advance of event.
+1. An applicant shall submit an application for a permit at least thirty (30) days in advance.

 2. An applicant shall pay the required fee for the temporary event license.